justi-lai/HackRice2025/PRD.md

 ### 1.2 Proposed Solution

-**Codex** is a VS Code extension that automates the entire code archeology process.
-By highlighting a block of code, a developer can invoke Codex to instantly receive a rich, narrative history.
-Codex traces the code's evolution through commits and pull requests, consolidates the discussions and related issues, and uses AI to generate a concise summary of the original intent.
+**CodeScribe** is a VS Code extension that automates the entire code archeology process.
+By highlighting a block of code, a developer can invoke CodeScribe to instantly receive a rich, narrative history.
+CodeScribe traces the code's evolution through commits and pull requests, consolidates the discussions and related issues, and uses AI to generate a concise summary of the original intent.
 It presents this information directly within the editor, transforming a lengthy investigation into a single, seamless action.

 ---